NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Ceph

 "Ceph is a unified, distributed storage system designed for excellent performance, reliability and scalability."
-Volume Storage is typically implemented using Ceph.
+Volume and object storage are typically implemented using Ceph.

 > CephFS

-define me!
+A project aimed and making Ceph work akin to a traditional filesystem ala ext4 or xfs.
+It is still considered experimental at this stage.

 > Chef

 A recipe based system configuration framework.
+A main competitor to Puppet, but also now to other such systems such as Ansible and Salt.

 > CIDR notation